Susquehanna County Conservation District

 Eastern White Pine

-It is a truly magnificent tree attaining a height of 80 feet or more at maturity with a diameter of 20-30 feet.
-White pine is considered the largest pine in the United States and native to our region.
-This evergreen Prefers fertile, moist, well-drained soils but tolerates wet swampy areas or dry, rocky ridges.
-It Provides timber and excellent cover for wildlife.
+The Eastern White Pine is a truly magnificent tree, attaining a height of 80 feet or more at maturity with a diameter of 20-30 feet.
+White pine is considered the largest Pine in the United States and is native to our region.
+This evergreen prefers fertile, moist, well-drained soils but tolerates wet, swampy areas or dry, rocky ridges.
+It provides timber and excellent cover for wildlife.
 Its seeds are a source of food for black bears, rabbits, & red squirrels.
 Birds such as woodpeckers, common grackles, mourning doves, and chickadees use the tree for nesting.

 • Facebook